Electronic Document Signing

 The one-time fee for submitting the application is $20

 Please provide requested information.
 Your responses will be used to calculate an estimated amount that students like you paid - after grant aid and scholarships but before student leans - to attend this institution in a given year.

 Do you plan to apply for financial aid?
-Yes No

 Where do you plan to live while attending this institution?